Climate Resilience and Nature

 National Policy Advocacy

-Our focus this year is on a green stimulus in the post COVID-19 recovery, enabling more progressive policies and regulations.
-The UKGBC policy team will ensure the learnings from the programme are integrated into our national policy work.
+The UKGBC policy team will ensure the learnings from the programme are integrated into our national and local policy work.

 Presentations at UKGBC and industry events

-We will continue to present the programme outputs at UKGBC events, including L&D courses, and at impactful industry events, including those related to COP26.
+We will continue to present the programme outputs at UKGBC events, including Learning & Development courses, and at impactful industry events.

 - Briefing paper: Building a market for Greener cities – In September 2020, the British Conservation Alliance and UKGBC held a webinar with The Rt Hon Lord Zac Goldsmith, Minister of State (Minister for the Pacific and the Environment), Conservative MPs and industry representatives in order to discuss the issue of how we create sustainable mechanisms for greening existing buildings.
 This briefing provides a summary of what was discussed.